The Women & Gender Constituency invites yearly to participate in the Gender Just Climate Solutions Awards!

 - Three top ‘Award Winners’ will be identified, one per project type.
-These three winners will each receive a Seed Grant of 2000 Euros; travel for one representative to attend the Awards Ceremony held at COP26 in Glasgow, Scotland this November 2021 (depending on COVID-19); and mentorship activities from the members of the Women and Gender Constituency (see here for details).
+These three winners will each receive prize money of 5000 Euros; travel for one representative to attend the Awards Ceremony held during UNFCCC climate conferences (COPs); and mentorship activities from the members of the Women and Gender Constituency.

-- The ‘Award Winners’ are invited to a capacity building workshop during COP26 with the previous award winners of the Gender Just Climate Solutions 2015-2019.
-The workshop is organized together with Climate Technology Centre & Network (CTCN) and it includes training to up-scale their solutions, share their experience and expertise with each other, as well as to network.
+- The ‘Award Winners’ are invited to a capacity building workshop during COPs with the previous award winners of the Gender Just Climate Solutions.
+The workshops are organized together with Climate Technology Centre & Network (CTCN) and include training to up-scale solutions, share experience and expertise with each other, as well as to network.

-- Up to 30 additional ‘Runners-Up’ will be featured in a full color-publication which will be showcased in a high-level international awards ceremony at COP26, as well as be highlighted on the WGC website.
+- Up to 30 additional ‘Runners-Up’ (Honorees) will be featured in a full color-publication which will be showcased in a high-level international awards ceremony at COPs, as well as be highlighted on the WGC website.

 All types of activist, grassroots and women-led organizations and groups working on issues related to climate change from all over the world are encouraged to apply.
 Only non-governmental initiatives are eligible (local or national government initiatives cannot be considered).
 The activity/initiative should either already have been completed or should be in current operation.
 The initiative must fit within one of the 3 award types of projects.

 The applications can be submitted in

 In case you are in need to get support to fill in you application in any other language, please contact us (see below)!